Rebirth Era (Post-“Superman Reborn”) Chronology

 January—it’s been one year since Carmine Falcone went down.
 (The story tells us that we are at some point prior to opening week of the Broadway, which is scheduled for February, further cementing the January date.)
 Batman and Commissioner Gordon go after an escaped Joker, who has been on the loose for nearly a week.
 (Tom King inserts a large continuity snarl here, showing Gordon still as a captain.)
 Meanwhile, the Bertinelli Mob begins to move in on some of Oswald Cobblepot’s territories.
 Shortly thereafter, Cobblepot gives Batman a treasure trove of intel about the Bertinelli Mob.
 Later, at the Iceberg Lounge, Cobblepot gets the contact information of Ra’s al Ghul’s biological son, known only as the Help—a legendary assassin and cleaner, now 73-years-old but still one of the deadliest men on the planet.
 After killing the low-level hood that gave him the information, Cobblepot reports it as an accidental death to Commissioner Gordon.
 Upon getting the call from Cobblepot, Gordon lights up the Bat-signal, summoning Batman for a briefing.
 Soon after, Batman examines the murder weapon in the Batcave, linking it to Franco Bertinelli Jr (via fibers from his mom’s handkerchief, which Bertinelli bought at auction a few months ago).
 Meanwhile, Cobblepot meets with the Help, tasking him with finding out who actually purchased the Iceberg Lounge for him following the arrest of Carmine Falcone.
 Suspicious of Cobblepot, Batman searches his apartment and the Iceberg Lounge, but both locations are clean.
 Batman meets with Cobblepot and accuses him of trying to orchestrate the downfall of the Bertinelli family for his own personal benefit, which Cobblepot denies.
 Batman can tell that he’s lying, but he can’t prove it.
 Later, Batman kayos Bertinelli, taking back his mom’s handkerchief for analysis.
 Unfortunately, Cobblepot is already one step ahead of the Dark Knight, having had his ex-wife Lisa St. Claire access and manipulate the evidence in his favor.
 Nevertheless, sensing that Batman is still getting close to exposing him, Penguin realizes the only way to dodge a long prison sentence in Blackgate Penitentiary is to become a costumed super-villain.
 With Lisa’s help, Cobblepot decides to embrace his opprobrious nickname and exaggerate his most extreme qualities, becoming Penguin!
 At their next meeting, a monocle-wearing Penguin attacks Batman with a sword-umbrella.
 (Penguin has always had a thing for umbrellas, but this is the first time he’s ever gimmicked one as a weapon.)
 Batman easily defeats Penguin, sending him to Arkham Asylum.
 Soon after, Penguin is released.
 Avoiding jail time will be Penguin’s special talent—he’ll be an expert at making his actions seem licit throughout the rest of his criminal career.
 Note that The Penguin #7 contains a Batman-less epilogue that takes place roughly a year later (just prior to Batman: Killing Time), in which the Help is finally able to report back to Penguin that it was Bruce Wayne that purchased and transferred ownership of the Iceberg Lounge to him after the downfall of the Falcone Mob.
 Penguin now knows definitively that Bruce is Batman.

-–FLASHBACK: From Batman Vol. 3 #53, Robin Vol. 3 #9, and Batman: The Brave and The Bold Vol. 2 #2 Part 4—and referenced in Doomsday Clock #2, Batman Vol. 3 #49, Batman Vol. 3 #54, Batman Giant #6 (Batman: Universe #2), Monkey Prince #4, Batman: Killing Time #1, and Batman: The Brave and The Bold Vol. 2 #2 Part 4.
+–FLASHBACK: From Batman Vol. 3 #53, Robin Vol. 3 #9, and Batman: The Brave and The Bold Vol. 2 #2 Part 4—and referenced in Doomsday Clock #2, Batman Vol. 3 #49, Batman Vol. 3 #54, Batman Giant #6 (Batman: Universe #2), Monkey Prince #4, Batman: Killing Time #1, and Batman: The Brave and The Bold Vol. 2 #2 Part 4, and Batman and Robin: Year One #2.
 Originally told in Detective Comics #58.
 This item occurs very shortly after Penguin’s debut.
 At the Stahl Auction House, Batman matches wits with Penguin, who displays new bird-themed motifs and uses a variety of new trick umbrellas.
 (Batman: The Brave and The Bold Vol. 2 #2 Part 4 gives us a random visual reference showing a bird marking Batman with a permanent scar.
 The same issue shows a flashback to Penguin giving the Dark Knight a permanent scar with a sword-umbrella.
 I’ve attached both scenes to this item.)
 Eventually, Batman punches-out Penguin, after which he collects several of Penguin’s umbrellas, Penguin’s top hat, and a stuffed emperor penguin wearing a top hat.
 He puts them all on display as trophies in the Batcave, adding a mannequin complete with a tuxedo.
 Following this affair, Batman puts an umbrella plaque onto his commemorative trophy wall as well.

 –REFERENCE: In Batman: Penguin – One Bad Day #1.
 Batman encounters a handful of Penguin’s top henchmen and co-conspirators, including personal assistant The Umbrella Man, top goon Frank, gun runner Freida (and her crew of lady assassins), and underground money lender/launderer Johann Haxel.
 Notably, Batman busts Frank.
 While we won’t see it on our timeline ahead, we can imagine Batman coming toe-to-toe with these characters on-and-off for decades to come.